 He’s emotionally sensitive.
 He wears jeans so baggy they defy the laws of physics.
-Every morning, he packs his canvas tote bag with a copy of Sylvia Plath’s The Bell Jar and his Clairo cassette, and when asked, he tells people he got both from a local vendor—but really, he purchased them at a Barnes & Noble.
+Every morning, he packs his canvas tote bag with a copy of Sylvia Plath’s The Bell Jar and a Clairo cassette, and when asked, he tells people he got both from a local vendor—but really, he purchased them at a Barnes & Noble.

 He is the “performative male.”
 And he recently made a special appearance at the University of North Florida.

-With matcha lattes, indie vinyls and Labubus in hand, the contestants introduced themselves to the crowd and answered announcers’ questions for a chance to win the esteemed title of “No. 1 Period Hater.”
+With matcha lattes, indie vinyls and Labubus in hand, contestants introduced themselves to the crowd and answered announcers’ questions for a chance to win the esteemed title of “No. 1 Period Hater.”

 The announcers asked contestants questions such as, “How do you feel about women?” and “What are your thoughts on period cramps?”